lucydot/ChooChoo/docs/notes.md

 - See some comments in the code - need to run through and move here / to the issues tracker.
 - Note delay in running an action adn the un-intended consequences this may have (for example, building the checklist after adding links)
 - see guide for developers here: https://landlab.readthedocs.io/en/master/development/index.html
+- For nice website styling see jlord's lovely websites